ZGGSONG/STranslate-doc/vitepress/en/promotion.md

 titleTemplate: Promotion Content
 ---

-# Promotion Content
+# DeerAPI

-This is my [promotion link](https://api.deerapi.com/register?aff=j5dj).
-Register to receive trial credits.
-This platform has been tested by me and many other users, with excellent stability and speed.
-If you have such needs, you can register and use it.
-It's definitely more stable than randomly found alternatives, and it also supports the development of the software.
+`DeerAPI` is a one-stop large model API aggregation platform.
+After testing by myself and many users, its stability and speed are excellent.
+If you have a need, you can [register and use it](https://api.deerapi.com/register?aff=j5dj).
+It's at least more stable than finding one randomly on your own, and it also supports software development.
 Thank you 🙏

 ## How to Use